wrahool/wrahool.github.io/_pages/about.md

 ---
 ## Welcome to my personal webspace

-I am a PhD candidate at the [Annenberg School for Communication](https://www.asc.upenn.edu) of the [University of Pennsylvania](http://www.upenn.edu).
-I am advised by [Dr. Sandra Gonzalez-Bailon](https://www.asc.upenn.edu/node/648), and am a member of the [DiMeNet research group](http://dimenet.asc.upenn.edu/") and the [DIG working group](https://www.asc.upenn.edu/research/working-groups/democracy-information-group).
+I am a PhD candidate at the [Annenberg School for Communication](https://www.asc.upenn.edu) of the [University of Pennsylvania](http://www.upenn.edu) where I am advised by [Dr. Sandra Gonzalez-Bailon](https://www.asc.upenn.edu/node/648).
+I am a member of the [DiMeNet research group](http://dimenet.asc.upenn.edu/") and the [DIG working group](https://www.asc.upenn.edu/research/working-groups/democracy-information-group).

 My area of research, broadly construed, is computational social science.
 To learn more, check out the [Research](./research) section.